 On October 4, the EU approved the universal single charger, adopting USB-C as a standard.
 The big change at the industry level fell on Apple, which should give up its Lightning port after this regulation.

 It has not been necessary to wait too long.
-Apple has confirmed that its iPhones will have to adapt to the Type-C port, but despite adopting this standard to both iPad and Mac, implementing it in its flagship product is a decision that they don’t seem too happy with.
+Apple has confirmed that its iPhones will have to adapt to the Type-C port.
+Although this standard applies to both the iPad and Mac, the company doesn’t seem comfortable implementing it in its flagship product.

 USB-C yes, but reluctantly